 If the defensive end stays on the quarterback or doesn’t move, the quarterback will hand the ball off to the running back.

-The play is designed to put the defensive end in conflict but also gives the defense a numbers advantage to the play side.
+The play is designed to put the defensive end in conflict, but also gives the defense a numbers advantage on the play side.

 If you want to learn more about Power Read and how to install it, check out our article here.